 I was born into a woodworking family.
 My grandpa (August) emigrated to this country from Sweden.
-He was a professional woodworker and I still have his tool box and many of his tools, although some of them are lost to history.
-My brother and I probably lost most of them, who knows.
+He was a professional woodworker and I still have his tool box and many of his tools.
 I learned about the pleasure of building something yourself working with my dad over the years as he built furniture for our family and friends, or remodeled homes he bought to fix up and resell.
-He would have loved HGTV.
 I love how wood feels, looks and how strong it can be in the right application.
 I also love the sound it can produce in a stringed instrument.

 I like to build using traditional methods, hand tools whenever it makes sense and modern technology as well, when that makes the most sense.
 In other words, I like to use the techniques that produce the best results structurally and sonically.

-The base price for all of my guitars is the same, except for a Jumbo if the wood costs more because of the size.
-If the wood does not cost more, there is no up-charge.
-I start out with high grade lumber, appoint all of my instruments at a pretty high level, and install very good tuners so a base guitar for me comes pretty well appointed without adding lots of extras.
-That being said, I can certainly add custom inlays or more expensive tuners, etc. All of my guitars feature wood binding, bound fretboard, premium tone wood and come with a hard shell case and a humidipak.
+The base price for all of my guitars is the same.
+I start out with high grade tone wood and appoint my instruments to a pretty high level, and install very good tuners so a base guitar for me comes pretty well appointed without adding lots of extras.
+For example, all of my guitars feature wood binding, bound fretboard, premium tone wood and come with a hard shell case and a humidipak.
 Base price guitars are made with either Indian Rosewood, Mahogany, or Maple back and sides and Sitka Spruce tops.
 Additional tone woods can certainly be used upon request, and may require an additional charge.